 The Fund's arrangement with the Commodity Broker requires the Fund to meet its variation margin requirement related to the price movements on futures contracts held by the Fund by maintaining cash on deposit with the Commodity Broker.
-The Fund assesses its variation margin requirements on a daily basis by recalculating the change in value of the futures contracts based on price movements.
-Subsequent cash payments are made or received by the Fund each business day depending upon whether unrealized gains or losses are incurred on the futures contracts.
-Effective February 24, 2015, only current day's variation margin receivable or payable is disclosed as an asset or liability on the Statement of Financial Condition.
+Effective February 24, 2015, only the current day's variation margin receivable or payable is disclosed as an asset or liability on the Statement of Financial Condition for non-LME commodity futures contracts.

-The Fund defines cash and cash equivalents to be cash, money market mutual fund and other highly liquid investments, with original maturities of three months or less when purchased.
+The Fund defines cash and cash equivalents to be cash, money market mutual funds and other highly liquid investments, with original maturities of three months or less when purchased.
 There were no cash equivalents held by the Fund as of June 30, 2016 and December 31, 2015.